 The long-held theory was that the more energy required to run, the slower the runtime would be.

 In 2016, a team at the University of Colorado Boulder in Rodger Kram’s Locomotion Laboratory tested the theory during the aforementioned study.
 Led by post-doctoral researcher Wouter Hoogkamer, the researchers used Nike Zoom Streak 5 racing flats.

 To test the theory that a better running economy means better runtimes, all of the study subjects used the same shoes, but the team increased the weight by sewing lead beads into the shoe.
 This strategy is best for limiting variables and, therefore, purely assessing the impact of running shoe weight and no other considerations.

-Studies typically don’t account for the fact that different shoes are better for different runners.
+Studies typically don’t account for the fact that different shoes from different shoe makers are better for different runners.
 There’s a case to be made for cushioning, and structure is beneficial for certain kinds of runners.
 For example, those with foot posture problems, like overpronation and underpronation (supination), require running shoes with additional support.
 In some cases, they may even need custom orthotics.

 Wearing minimalist, lightweight shoes won’t improve the performance of someone who is experiencing pain and injury while running.

 The Pros And Cons Of Lightweight Running Shoes

 Lightweight running shoes are growing in popularity, and it’s clear why: the shoes feel weightless, and the science proves that lighter shoes mean faster run times.
 The obvious benefit to wearing lightweight running shoes is the reduction of energy needed to run, meaning a lower rate of fatigue and faster overall runtime.